fastscience-ai/cikm_aibedo/README.md

 AIBEDO is a hybrid AI framework to capture the effects of cloud properties on global circulation and regional climate patterns.

-## Documentation

-For a detailed documentation of AIBEDO, on the model architecture, dashboard, datasets and scenarios, please visit https://aibedo.readthedocs.io/

 ## Getting started

 ### Environment